eero-lehtinen/oklch-color-picker/readme.md

   - Hex (`#RGB`, `#RGBA`, `#RRGGBB`, `#RRGGBBAA`)
   - Other common CSS formats (`rgb(..)`, `hsl(..)`, `oklch(..)`)
   - Any list of 3 or 4 numbers can be used as a color (e.g. `0.5, 0.5, 0.5` or `120, 120, 120, 255`)
+- Hardware accelerated for maximum smoothness and high resolutions

 Check out the neovim plugin that this picker was made for [eero-lehtinen/oklch-color-picker.nvim](https://github.com/eero-lehtinen/oklch-color-picker.nvim).